darjeeling/awesome-kr-foss/README.md

 ## conditions for listing
 * one of main author is korean
-* must have CI, testing, document
+* must have CI, enough testing, document
 * if the platform supports package manager, it can be installed by a package manager

 ## Python